DV

 Is QQQ or VGT better for dividend income?

 It depends on your goals.
-QQQ currently offers the higher distribution yield, which means more income per dollar invested.
+VGT currently offers the higher distribution yield, which means more income per dollar invested.
 However, a lower-yield fund may offer better total return or lower volatility.
 Consider your time horizon and risk tolerance.

 What is the difference between QQQ and VGT?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth strategy, while VGT (Vanguard Information Technology ETF) tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while VGT (Vanguard Information Technology ETF) tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach.
 They are issued by Invesco and Vanguard respectively.

 Can I hold both QQQ and VGT?